GoogleCloudPlatform/cloud-sql-proxy/README.md

 ### Supported Go Versions

 We test and support at least the latest 3 Go versions.
 Changes in supported Go versions will be considered a minor change, and will be noted in the release notes.

 ### Release cadence

 The Cloud SQL Auth proxy aims for a minimum monthly release cadence.
 If no new features or fixes have been added, a new PATCH version with the latest dependencies is released.

+We support releases for 1 year from the release date.

 ## Contributing